lenniecottrell/100Days-r2/README.md

   <summary>Day 6: June 3, 2022</summary>

   ###### Things I accomplished today:
+    - I solved the first problem in Cracking the Coding Interview with a brute force method and O(n^2) time.
+I looked up other more efficient solutions - time to learn about hash tables!
+    - I learned how to implement a queue in Javascript
   ###### Things I want to focus on tomorrow:
   ###### Notes/Learnings
 </details>